scipipe/scipipe/docs/writing_workflows.md

 `{i:foo}.replace_with_{p:replacement}.txt`, but can also be used for simple, static paths, like in the example above.

-`SetPathReplace` takes an in-port name, and out-port name, and then a search-pattern in the input-filename, and a replace-pattern for the output filename.
+The placeholders can also take certain extra commands, separated from the placeholder name by pipe characters, and of which the one used above is probably the most important one: `%STRING`.
+It will remove the specified string from the _end_ of the path, which is useful when we want to avoid getting too long paths when re-using previous processes' paths.
 With the example above, our input file named `hello.txt` will be converted into `hello_world.txt` by this path pattern.

 ## Even more control over file formatting